samzorps/memory-lane/Readme.md

 ## Instructions for use
-1. Activate virtual enviornment
+1. Activate virtual enviornment.
 Open a terminal and type the following command: source venv/bin/activate

 2. Authenticate Google Cloud
 - Setup service account and download private key json file